gfrassetti/gfrassetti/README.md

-- 👋 Hi, I’m @gfrassetti
+- 👋 Hi, I’m Guido
-- 👀 I’m interested in ...
+- 👀 I’m interested in game and web development, software and applications
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python, javascript, and django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on videogames, full-stack web projects

-- 📫 How to reach me ...
+Yo can find me in:

 <!---